odahu/odahu-docs/source/ref_batch.rst

 - Model files location on object storage (directory or .zip / .tar.gz archive)
 - Command and Arguments that describe how to execute image

-When user trained a model then he should build and image with code that follows `Predictor code protocol`_ and register this image as well as appropriate model files using ``InferenceService`` entity in ODAHU Platform.
+When a user trains a model then they should build an image with code that follows `Predictor code protocol`_ and register this image as well as appropriate model files using ``InferenceService`` entity in ODAHU Platform.

 User describes how inference should be triggered using different options in ``[].spec.triggers``.